 The pavilion to the south held a baggage room and office while the northern one was occupied by the Adams Express Company, a freight and cargo transport business that used the national rail network to ship items across the country.
 The station also had a second floor in the large attic, but the space was infrequently used.
 From the basement, a tunnel once led to a freight house located on the other side of the tracks.
 Similar in design to the depot, it was erected in 1875 and stood until it was demolished in the 1920s.
 Its replacement still stands along the tracks a few hundred feet to the north.

 Post-World War II, federal transportation priorities shifted to new modes such as personal automobiles and jet planes.
-Battered by the Great Depression and then the stresses of the war years, American railroads were in poor financial health by the 1950s and faced a mounting backlog of maintenance and improvement projects.
+Battered by the Great Depression and then the stresses of the war years, American railroads were in poor financial health and faced a mounting backlog of maintenance and improvement projects.
 As passenger traffic fell, stations were sold off.
-In 1964, Wallingford purchased the station and adjacent railroad property from the New York, New Haven, and Hartford Railroad for $46,500.
+In 1964, Wallingford purchased the station and adjacent railroad property from the New Haven for $46,500.
 A few years later, the city discussed demolition.
 In response, a grassroots effort to save the depot was organized by local railroader David Peters.
 More than 1,400 residents signed a petition against the project, and ideas for renovation and reuse were floated.

 Platform with Shelter

 Number of spaces available for Amtrak passengers to park for the day only not overnight.
 Parking fees may apply.

 Accessible platform is a barrier-free path from the drop-off area outside the station to the station platform.

 - Accessible Ticket Office